 The new Siri on Apple Watch: what's confirmed and what isn't

-The home screen is getting a new dynamic app grid that puts Siri at the center of the menu, surrounded by frequently used shortcuts and apps the system thinks may be relevant in a given moment, Engadget reported.
-You can return to a prior Siri conversation and switch between the Watch and another Apple device mid-session, per Engadget.
+The home screen is getting a new dynamic app grid that puts Siri at the center of the menu, surrounded by frequently used shortcuts and apps the system thinks may be relevant in a given moment.
+You can return to a prior Siri conversation and switch between the Watch and another Apple device mid-session.

 What Apple didn't specify: third-party app integration depth, and whether processing happens on-device or in the cloud.
 The second question matters in practice.
 On-device processing determines privacy exposure and whether the feature holds up without a connection.
-Neither has been publicly documented.
+Apple has documented Apple Intelligence as using on-device processing and Private Cloud Compute, but it has not broken out exactly which Siri AI requests on Apple Watch run locally versus through cloud infrastructure.

 watchOS 27 perimenopause features: how the Health app update works

 The Health app expansion is the second headline addition.
-Users who actively log menstrual cycle data will receive notifications when their tracked patterns show irregularities consistent with perimenopause, Engadget reported.
+Users who actively log menstrual cycle data will receive notifications when their tracked patterns show irregularities consistent with perimenopause.
 When the system flags a shift, it surfaces educational content, describes related symptoms to watch for, and opens a logging interface where users can record what they're experiencing over time.

 In practice, that means a notification flagging the cycle deviation, educational materials explaining what perimenopause involves, a prompt to log current symptoms, and language oriented toward a doctor conversation rather than a clinical result.
 Apple VP of OS management Stacy Ford described the intent directly: the feature exists so users can "understand more about what's going on with your body and be better prepared to talk to your doctor," TechCrunch reported.
 Health-awareness tooling, not a diagnostic instrument.

 Two prerequisites are worth stating plainly.
 The detection system monitors deviations from an established cycle baseline, so it requires a meaningful logging history to function.
 Someone starting from scratch won't receive perimenopause notifications right away.
-Apple has offered cycle tracking since 2019, TechCrunch noted, so users who have tracked consistently already have that foundation.
+Apple has offered cycle tracking since 2019 so users who have tracked consistently already have that foundation.

 A Watch that does more on its own

-Siri and perimenopause tracking are the headline story, but several smaller additions point in the same direction: Apple is reducing the Watch's dependence on an iPhone nearby.
+Siri and perimenopause tracking are the headline story, but several smaller additions point in the same direction: Apple is adding more wrist-first interactions, though several Apple Intelligence features still depend on a paired Apple Intelligence-enabled iPhone.

-One notable absence: Bloomberg's Gurman specifically flagged improved heart-rate tracking in pre-WWDC reporting, per MacRumors, but it didn't surface in today's announcement coverage.
+One notable absence: Bloomberg's Gurman specifically flagged improved heart-rate tracking in pre-WWDC reporting, but it didn't surface in today's announcement coverage.
 It may still ship.
 It just wasn't featured.

 The broader health AI picture explains some of this selectivity.
-Mulberry, Apple's internal AI health coaching project, was scaled back earlier this year after the company concluded its offering wasn't competitive enough to release, 9to5Mac reported two weeks ago.
+Mulberry, Apple's internal AI health coaching project, was scaled back earlier this year after the company concluded its offering wasn't competitive enough to release, 9to5Mac reported.
 An Apple Health+ subscription tied to that project appears delayed, with no confirmed launch window.
 The perimenopause feature fits into that context: a narrower, lower-risk health tool that's ready now, shipping while the larger coaching platform gets another development cycle.

 What to actually expect, and when

 Siri AI is the exception.
-Apple positioned it as the biggest addition in this release, and it arrives on a separate, later schedule: English only, sometime after the fall OS launch, on hardware requirements still unconfirmed.
+Apple positioned it as the biggest addition in this release, and it arrives on a separate, later schedule: English only, sometime after the fall OS launch, with Apple Intelligence hardware requirements now published by Apple.
 For most Apple Watch owners, it's the feature to track rather than the one to plan around today.

 What watchOS 27 signals, taken together, is a deliberate sequencing choice.
 Ship the well-scoped health tools that are ready; hold back the more ambitious coaching platform until it isn't a work in progress.
-The Mulberry project and Health+ subscription are, by 9to5Mac's reporting, not yet where Apple wants them.
+The Mulberry project and Health+ subscription are not yet where Apple wants them.
 What arrived at WWDC is a real preview of the direction.
 The destination is still being built.

 Comments